The Real Cost of Employee Disengagement

 - Engaged: Employees are highly involved in and enthusiastic about their work and workplace.
 They are psychological “owners,” drive performance and innovation, and move the organization forward.

 - Not engaged: Employees are psychologically unattached to their work and company.
 Because their engagement needs are not being fully met, they’re putting time — but not energy or passion — into their work.

 - Actively disengaged: Employees aren’t just unhappy at work — they are resentful that their needs aren’t being met and are acting out their unhappiness.
 Every day, these workers potentially undermine what their engaged coworkers accomplish.

 Businesses often think employee engagement is about satisfaction and happiness, but it goes much deeper.
 Employee engagement involves how much workers want to be engaged in the business, be proactive about their schedule, and be positive about where the company is going and how they treat their coworkers.

-Communication: The Key to Better Engagement
+Communication: The Key to Better Engagement and Scheduling Practices

 While there are many strategies for engaging hourly workers, organizations can start by improving their scheduling communication.
 Establishing a healthy communication rhythm around your scheduling process helps increase employee engagement while easing the inherent stressful task of building a working schedule.

 For more information, read our guide to help your organization take pragmatic steps towards engaging your hourly workers by establishing best practices for schedule communications.

 Unlock the Benefits of Employee Engagement